ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 Converters tell the editor how to transform the view to the model (e.g. when loading the data to the editor or handling pasted content) and how to render the model to the view (for editing purposes, or when retrieving the editor data).

 <info-box>
 	Conversion is one of the more complex topics in our editing engine architecture.
-It's definitely worth to read up on it before you move on. more about the {@link framework/guides/deep-dive/conversion/downcast conversion in the editor}.
+It's definitely worth to read up on {@link framework/guides/deep-dive/conversion/intro the conversion in the editor} before we move on.
 </info-box>

 We'll need to convert the model abbreviation attribute into an HTML element in the view (downcast) and vice versa (upcast).
 We'll do that by using our {@link framework/guides/deep-dive/conversion/helpers/intro conversion helpers} and defining what the model and the view is supposed to look like for both conversions.